cmh48/boiler-project/README.md

 The creation of both these accounts help in collaborating and connecting projects between you and your partner.

 Step 4) Create a repository by clicking on the "__+__" symbol located on the top right corner of your github screen.
-- a repository is a place to store and share projects.
+- a `repository` is a place to store and share projects.
 - when creating a repository you have the option to initialize a README file and add a .gitignore (.gitignore file that helps determine which files and directories to ignore in the project)

+Step 5) Once your repository is created, add any collaborators onto your project by going into the setting tab, under collaborators.
+Here is where you can search and add people onto your project.

 ![alt text](images/remote.png)